-Children enjoy fresh watermelon juice from a Sugartown melon, the fruit that serves as the centerpiece for the annual Beauregard Watermelon Festival, set for June 26-28.
+Children enjoy fresh watermelon juice from a Sugartown melon, the fruit that serves as the centerpiece for the annual Beauregard Watermelon Festival.
 (Special to the American Press)

 Last Modified: Thursday, June 19, 2014 11:04 AM

 Summertime is synonymous with watermelons in Beauregard Parish and that is a well-deserved title.

 Sugartown watermelons are celebrated every summer with the Beauregard Watermelon Festival.
 Come June 26, the festival will ring in its ninth year with some new surprises, according to Lori Darbonne, executive director of the Beauregard Tourist Commission.

 The festival is a uniquely Beauregard Parish experience, she said.

 “The love for the Sugartown watermelon has grown so much,” Darbonne said.
 “It really makes this community proud.”

 The three-day festival will feature live performances from the likes of “America’s Got Talent” contestant Sonny the Birdman and Las Vegas magician Ellusionist MX.